Jungyoonlim/unfold/README.md

 Artificial Intelligence and Art, Man and Machine, Tragedy and Ecstasy

 # What Rothko does: AI Art and Design Studio
- 1. Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
+- Project #1:  Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
+- Project #2: Unsupervised Learning (K-Clustering) x Art.

-### UV-ing
+### What is UV-ing?
 - ML Algorithms can have an advantage by training on a wide variety of complex geometries, e.g. dealing with non-planar or concave polygons, quite common in 3D models.

 ### timeline